jupitersh/dst-mod-multi-world-boss-announcement/README.md

 System announce upon boss killing and players will say how many days left before the hounds or worm attack arrive.

+BTW, the server will announce when someone push a fish in the Fish Scale-O-Matic.

 This mod is only developed for dedicated servers with multiple world(at least three shards).

 Do not use it if not holding a dedicated server.